srirangav/osxman/README.txt

     By default, osxman displays man pages in a separate terminal window using the x-man-page:// url scheme.

-    If an optional [section] is specified, then the man page in that section is displayed.
+    If an optional [section] is specified, the man page in that section is displayed.

 Install: